-Defending against methamphetamine possession charges.
+Defending clients in New Jersey against methamphetamine possession charges.

 New Jersey is aggressively fighting a national epidemic of methamphetamine abuse, addiction, and violence.
 Also known as meth or crystal, methamphetamine is becoming an increasingly popular narcotic.
 New Jersey courts are forcefully prosecuting methamphetamine possession cases.
 Possession of meth is a felony charge.
 Every circumstance is different and cases vary.
 Speaking to an experienced New Jersey methamphetamine law attorney at Keith Hirschorn P.C. is in your best interest.
 We will work diligently to come the best possible resolution for your case.
 Don’t let drug possession ruin your livelihood.

-Penalties for methamphetamine possession
+Penalties for methamphetamine possession in NJ

 Methamphetamine is a Schedule II drug according to the Controlled Substance act of 1970.
 According to the Controlled Substance Act, methamphetamine has some medicinal purposes and doctors have been known to prescribe forms of the drug to people with attention deficit hyperactivity disorder.
 Illegal possession of methamphetamine is a third-degree felony and constitutes a penalty of: